terraswarm/urban-heartbeat-kit/README.md

 an [Edison based version](https://github.com/lab11/IntelEdisonGateway).

 The gateway in the kit is pre-configured.
-If you want to commission a new BeagleBone Black, there are two options:
+If you want to commission a new gateway, there are two options:
  * [from image](docs/BBB-gateway-setup-image.md)
  * [from scratch](docs/BBB-gateway-setup-from-scratch.md)